 5 Sleep Foundations Every Pediatric OT Should Know

 Aug 04, 2025Research shows that nearly half of all children struggle with sleep, and the numbers are even higher for the populations occupational therapy practitioners serve.
+Childhood sleep problems are a public health epidemic occupational therapists are uniquely qualified to address.
+Unfortunately, this is also an area where many occupational therapy practitioners feel unprepared to effectively help.
 As an occupational therapy practitioner, honing your sleep expertise can transform bedtimes, accelerate goals, and restore peace for families.
 Here are five foundational approaches to guide your next intervention.

 1. Start with a Compassionate Assessment